id-Software/DOOM-3-BFG/README.md

 ---
 ## ".plan" <a name=".plan"></a>

+* ~~Fix GPU Skinning with Vulkan~~
+* ~~Fix the lighting with stencil shadows with Vulkan~~
+* Finish adapting the Vulkan renderer backend based on Dustin Land's vkDOOM3
+* Port all the extras like HDR, Shadow Mapping and Post Processing to Vulkan
+* Use ImGui to show renderer stats like com_showFPS 2 and more detailed renderer stats
+* Get ImGui to run with Vulkan and show the Vulkan memory fragmentation with it live

 * Finish PBR texture support
-* Add IBL lighting and [Light probe interpolation using tetrahedral tessellations](https://gdcvault.com/play/1015312/Light-Probe-Interpolation-Using-Tetrahedral)
+* Finish partly integrated IBL lighting and [Light probe interpolation using tetrahedral tessellations](https://gdcvault.com/play/1015312/Light-Probe-Interpolation-Using-Tetrahedral)
 * Generate IBL probes on the GPU through compute shaders
 * Add Screen Space Reflections
-* Finish adapting the Vulkan renderer backend based on Dustin Land's vkDOOM3
-* Fix GPU Skinning with Vulkan
-* Fix the lighting with stencil shadows with Vulkan
-* Port all the extras like HDR, Shadow Mapping and Post Processing to Vulkan
-* Get ImGui to run with Vulkan and show the Vulkan memory fragmentation with it live
 * Evaluate Blender 2.8 as a complete replacement for D3Radiant and update the scripts for it

 ---
 ## May or may not ".plan" <a name=".plan2"></a>
+* Add a DX12 Ultimate renderer backend
 * Add [Volumetric Lighting](http://www.alexandre-pestana.com/volumetric-lights/)
 * Give Mara's and McGuire's DeepGBuffer Screen Space Global Illumination a second try with Christoph Schieds' A-SVGF realtime denoising because A-SVGF works really well in Q2RTX
 * Port Virtual Texturing support from [IcedTech](https://github.com/jmarshall23/IcedTech)